-PRIMARY Benchmark 5 Benchmark 6 Benchmark 7 Benchmark 8 Uses a mature tripod grip with drawing/writing tools.
-Uses a combination of drawing, dictating and writing to express and record an event or idea.
-Consistently uses mature tripod grip with drawing/writing tools.
-Uses inventive spelling to write words that are connected to a given topic or opinion.
-Draws pictures to support writing.
-Legibly prints letters, numbers and symbols.
-Writes a string of simple sentences to tell a story or share information.
+PRIMA PRIMARY Benchmark 7 Benchmark 8 Legibly prints letters, numbers and symbols.
+Uses appropriate spacing between letters and words. ite a Writes a string of simple sentences to tell a story or share information.
+Controls the size and placement of letters, numbers or details in drawings.
 Provides a concluding statement.
-Uses appropriate spacing between letters and words.
-Controls the size and placement of letters, numbers or details in drawings.
 Writes ideas or groups information in logical order.
 Uses descriptive words in writing.